rohitralhan/3scale-OpenID-RHSSO/README.md

  - Setup a Security Realm
  - Setup a Client for 3Scale to sync with Red Hat SSO

-1. Use the below resource defination to **Create a Keycloak instance**
+1. Use the below resource definition to **Create a Keycloak instance**

    ```yml
    kind: Keycloak